ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/indicators/retrieve.rst

 Retrieving Recent Observations
 """"""""""""""""""""""""""""""

-The following API branch returns up to 20,000 Indicators with the most observations since a given date.
+As of ThreatConnect 6.5, the following API branch returns up to 20,000 Indicators with the most observations since a given date.
 System Administrators can adjust this limit via the **System Settings** screen for their ThreatConnect instance, if desired.

 If no date is provided when submitting a request, the default query returns Indicators with the most observations over the past day.
 In this context, a "day" includes all of the previous day and all data from the current day up to the current moment in time.